-Historical Document: Read the Council of Michigan Foundations, Michigan Community Foundation Youth Project (MCFYP) Final Report.
+Historical Document: Council of Michigan Foundations, Michigan Community Foundation Youth Project (MCFYP) Final Report.

-Video: Watch Jim McHale discuss the process of project evaluation.
+Video: Jim McHale discusses the process of project evaluation.

 Sometimes advisors to potential donors can forget that the person wishing to establish a grantmaking foundation has many options regarding how they might use their money.
 The advisors all too often bring their own values and prejudices to the conversation.
 The Council of Michigan Foundations (CMF) entered the conversation with donors by first asking how they wanted to be philanthropic.
 CMF listened with an open mind and remained focused on providing the information and technical assistance the donor required to decide and to implement THEIR decision – not the advisor’s.

 From time to time, pressure was brought to bear on CMF to modify this policy.
 A family foundation was considered to be “too small” and outside commentators thought it would be “better” as a donor-advised fund, set up through a community foundation.
 Others suggested a community was “not sophisticated” and would not be able to manage a full service community foundation, or a corporate giving program was not “organized” in the way an observer thought it should be.
 There were lots of opinions about how to give away other people’s money.